Skip to content

 You’ve written an excessive number of words for a children’s fiction picture book.
 It’s a detail-oriented and fact-based subject.
 You’ve also had illustrations created.

-The writer then explains that the story information would be better served by writing a nonfiction book rather than fiction.
+The writer then explains that writing a nonfiction book rather than a fiction book would better serve the story information.

 You don’t care.
 You insist it needs to be as many words as it takes to get all the facts down.
 You also insist it be a fiction story.